RomuloPy/CD-Assignment-WincAcademy/README.md

 <br>
 <br>

-#### 3. (optional) Anything of note that you want to share about the process of solving this assignment.
+### 3. (optional) Anything of note that you want to share about the process of solving this assignment.

-The first part of the assignment went quite good and easy as we had on the previous exercise a similar workflow.
+The first part of the assignment went quite good and easy, as we had on the previous exercise a similar workflow.

+The second part took me a long time to resolve, perhaps because I am not very comfortable with the Linux operating system.
+In fact, I also had no experience with creating droplets on the server and all related processes.
-The second part took me actually too long to solve, as I wasn’t much familiar with Linux.
-In fact this assignment made me make a lot of research about Linux OS, which made my knowledge about it much richer.
+This exercise meant that I had to do more in-depth research on the Linux operating system and deployment, which made my knowledge about it much richer.